tendermint/spec/spec/consensus/proposer-based-timestamp/pbts-algorithm_002_draft.md

 The proposal time is read from the clock of the process that proposes a value for the first time, its original proposer.

 A value that receives `2f + 1 PREVOTES` in a round of consensus may be re-proposed in a subsequent round.
-A value that is re-proposed retains its original proposal time, assigned by its original proposer.
+A value that is re-proposed **retains its original proposal time**, assigned by its original proposer.
 In other words, once assigned, the proposal time of a value is definitive.

 In the [first version][v1] of this specification, proposals were defined as pairs `(v, time)`.